-Inspecting the four time series reveals a number of characteristics worth noting.
-The series from the V1/2 complex show a dependence on the presentation of the moving image with a small difference between attention and non-attention.
-However, in the higher brain areas of PPC and PFC attentional set is the dominant influence, with a marked increase in activity during periods of attention.
-The relative influence each region has upon others, or indeed any non-additive interaction, is not obvious from visual inspection alone.
-Modelling the series as a MAR process provides a quantitative approach to these putative effects.
+with a small difference between attention and nonattention.
+However, in the higher brain areas of PPC and PFC, attentional set is the dominant influence, with a marked increase in activity during periods of attention.
+The relative influence each region has upon others, or indeed any nonadditive interaction, is not obvious from visual inspection alone.
+Modeling the series as a MAR process provides a quantitative approach to these putative effects.

-Three models were tested using the regions and bilinear terms shown below.
+Three models were tested by using the regions and bilinear terms shown below.
 Bilinear terms for interactions between V1/2 complex and PPC are written as $I{v1,ppc}$, and regions V5 and PFC as $I{v5,pfc}$.
 These time series were entered into bilinear MAR models.
 The interaction terms can be thought as "virtual" nodes in a network.
 Models 1 and 3 involved only right hemisphere PFC as no significant attention related activation in the left PFC was found.

-- Model 1: V1/2, V5, PPC and PFC
+- Model 1: V1/2, V5, PPC, and PFC

-- Model 2: V1/2, V5 and $I{v1,ppc}$
+- Model 2: V1/2, V5, and $I{v1,ppc}$

-- Model 3: V5, PPC and $I{v5,pfc}$
+- Model 3: V5, PPC, and $I{v5,pfc}$